acoustic-cib/piquaf/README.md

     from tqdm import tqdm
     for i in tqdm(range(10000)):

+## Installation

+1. Install GLE (https://glx.sourceforge.io/) using the appropriate installer for your machine.
+GLE should be accessible from the command prompt.
+2.

 ## History of this project

 When I created by PhD thesis in LaTeX, I was adamant about creating figures that would match the style of the document, and I was unhappy using figures created in MATLAB or Octave, which I used at that time.
 After looking for some time, I settled on GLE (https://glx.sourceforge.io/), which uses a simple format text script and text data files.